 There were a few other reasons why Valley Forge specifically was chosen as the site for the encampment.
 Its location was close enough that troops could quickly be dispatched to defend Philadelphia’s countryside from British soldiers, but not so close that they could easily be found.
 Valley Forge’s high terrain also made it difficult to attack, and Continental security guards would easily have seen the British approaching.
 Finally, the proximity to the Schuylkill River meant that supplies could be smuggled along the water to the camp.

 Interested in learning more about the harrowing six months that General Washington and his troops spent at Valley Forge?
 Action Tour Guide offers a Valley Forge National Historical Park Self-Guided Driving Tour that will take you through the entirety of the encampment in the tattered shoes of the men who served there.
 The tour takes between two and three hours and features 21 stops along the way; with all the facts and context, you’ll need to become an expert on the Valley Forge encampment.
-The tour is available now on iOS and Android, at only $6.99 for the whole family.
+The tour is available now on iOS and Android.